legiti/legiti-swift-framework-dist/README.md

 P.S.: the library was made in Swift and all of the code you'll see here is Swift as well.

+## Demo
+If you think that this tutorial and whatever you saw 'til now wasn't clear enough, maybe you need some hand's on.
+Thinking about that, our team builded an Demo App to test our library and you can clone from [here](https://github.com/inspetor/inspetor-ios-demo-app).
+You'll find all of our tracker requests and how to instantiante our library with the best practices.
+Good luck!

 ## Setup Guide
 This is the step-by-step Inspetor integration: